.NET Core CLI task

 File structure for output files is different from previous builds

 Azure DevOps hosted agents are configured with .NET Core 3.0, 2.1 and 2.2.
 CLI for .NET Core 3.0 has a different behavior while publishing projects using output folder argument.
 When publishing projects with the output folder argument (-o), the output folder is created in the root directory and not in the project file’s directory.
-Hence while publishing more than one projects, all the files are published to the same directory, which causes an issue.
+Hence while publishing more than one project, all the files are published to the same directory, which causes an issue.

 To resolve this issue, use the Add project name to publish path parameter (modifyOutputPath in YAML) in the .NET Core CLI task.
 This creates a sub folder with project file’s name, inside the output folder.
-Hence all your projects will be published under different sub-folder’s inside the main output folder.
+Hence all your projects will be published under different subfolder’s inside the main output folder.

 steps: - task: DotNetCoreCLI@2 displayName: 'dotnet publish' inputs: command: publish publishWebProjects: false projects: '**/*.csproj' arguments: '-o testpath' zipAfterPublish: false modifyOutputPath: true

 Project using Entity Framework has stopped working on Hosted Agents